ChenYi99/EgoPlan/README.md

 </p>
 </div>

-Multimodal Large Language Models (MLLMs), building upon the powerful Large Language Models (LLMs) with exceptional reasoning and generalization capability, have opened up new avenues for embodied task planning.
+Multimodal Large Language Models, combining the remarkable reasoning and generalization capabilities of Large Language Models (LLMs) with the ability to comprehend visual inputs, have opened up new avenues for embodied task planning.
-MLLMs excel in their ability to integrate diverse environmental inputs, such as real-time task progress, visual observations, and open-form language instructions, which are crucial for executable task planning.
+Given diverse environmental inputs, including real-time task progress, visual observations, and open-form language instructions, a proficient task planner is expected to predict feasible actions, which is a feat inherently achievable by Multimodal Large Language Models (MLLMs).

-In this work, we introduce a benchmark with human annotations, **EgoPlan-Bench**, to quantitatively investigate the potential of MLLMs as embodied task planners in real-world scenarios.
-Our benchmark is distinguished by realistic tasks derived from real-world videos, a diverse set of actions involving interactions with hundreds of different objects, and complex visual observations from varied environments.
+In this work, we aim to quantitatively investigate the potential of MLLMs as embodied task planners in real-world scenarios by introducing a benchmark with human annotations named **EgoPlan-Bench**.
+Our benchmark is distinguished by realistic tasks derived from real-world videos, a diverse set of actions involving interactions with hundreds of different objects, and complex visual observations from varied scenes.
-We further construct an instruction-tuning dataset **EgoPlan-IT** from videos of human-object interactions, to facilitate the learning of high-level task planning in intricate real-world situations.
+We further construct an instruction-tuning dataset **EgoPlan-IT** from videos with human-object interactions, to facilitate the learning of high-level task planning in intricate real-world situations.

 This repository describes the usage of our evaluation data EgoPlan-Bench and instruction-tuning data EgoPlan-IT, and provides the corresponding codes for evaluating and fine-tuning MLLMs on our benchmark.
 Welcome to evaluate your models and explore methods to enhance the models' EgoPlan capabilities on our benchmark!

 ## Usage